Fort Hays State University: Attempted merger with Dodge City Community College

-The campus
+Campus

 The main campus sits on 200 acre of the 4160 acre owned by the state and deeded to the university.
 The campus property includes more than 40 limestone-faced buildings.
 Big Creek, a winding stream that traverses the campus, not only enhances the beauty of the campus, but also serves as a natural laboratory for students in the biological sciences.
 The campus is located just to the west of the Hays business district, 2 mi south of Interstate 70.
 Several businesses in downtown Hays cater specifically to FHSU students.

-Buildings

 The buildings of Fort Hays State University are all dedicated to someone or are an important part of FHSU's history.

-Forsyth Library

-In addition to supporting the general needs of faculty, staff and students, Forsyth Library has a large collection of fiction and nonfiction material about Kansas and the American West, supported in part by the Elmer and Eartha Pugh Trust Fund.
-Topics include railroads, the cattle industry, cowboys, Native Americans and frontier life.

-The William D. Pashchal World War II History Collection, donated by retired dentist William Paschal, contains books, declassified government documents, maps, photographs, and other materials.

-The library is also the repository for the books, papers and periodicals of the Fort Hays Genealogy Society.

 Sternberg Museum of Natural History

 The university's Sternberg Museum of Natural History features interactive natural science exhibitions, many traveling and temporary exhibitions, an acclaimed Discovery Room, and a Museum Store.
 The museum houses over 100000 ft2 of fossil dinosaurs, mosasaurs, pterosaurs, fish and various other prehistoric species that inhabited Kansas over 70–80 million years ago.
 The Sternberg Museum also includes more than 3.7 million specimens in collections of paleontology, geology, history, archaeology, ethnology, botany, entomology, ichthyology, herpetology, ornithology and mammalogy.
 One will find that all these major exhibits contain at least one creature/plant named after Sternberg.

 The university's museum was renamed the Sternberg Memorial Museum after the death in 1969 of George F. Sternberg, who had developed it.
 The current museum was formed in 1991 when the university's museum was merged with the Museum of the High Plains.

-The museum is the home of the famous Cretaceous fossil Gillicus in Xiphactinus, better known as the "fish within a fish," which shows a small fossil fish inside the stomach of a larger fossil fish.

 In 2010, researchers at the museum showed that plankton-eating fish flourished in the ocean at the same time as the dinosaurs, filling in a 106-million-year gap in the fossil record.
 One of the authors of the paper was Mike Everhart, a curator of paleontology at the museum.